rutvikk99/synapse/demos/module2/README.md

 The dedicated SQL pool already contains two versions of the `Sale` table that have been partitioned using `TransactionDateId`.
 These tables are `[wwi_perf].[Sale_Partition01]` and `[wwi_perf].[Sale_Partition02]`.
 Below are the CTAS queries that have been used to create these tables.

-1. In the query window, replace the script with the following CTAS queries that create the partition tables:
+1. In the query window, replace the script with the following CTAS queries that create the partition tables (**do not** execute):

     ```sql
     CREATE TABLE [wwi_perf].[Sale_Partition01]